-After a second suspension, undergraduate students who have been readmitted to Capitol Technology University after completing 18 credits at another institution must earn a 2.0 GPA each semester.
-If their GPA falls below 2.0 at any time, they will be dismissed and not permitted to return to Capitol Technology University.
-Graduate students who fail to reach the 3.0 requirement in the allowed period will be automatically dismissed and may not be readmitted to the university for at least one year after the effective date of dismissal.
+After a second suspension, undergraduate students who have been readmitted to Capitol College after completing 18 credits at another institution must earn a 2.0 GPA each semester.
+If their GPA falls below 2.0 at any time, they will be dismissed and not permitted to return to Capitol College.
+Graduate students who fail to reach the 3.0 requirement in the allowed period will be automatically dismissed and may not be readmitted to the college for at least one year after the effective date of dismissal.

-Students dismissed from the university are not relieved of their financial obligations.
+Students dismissed from the college are not relieved of their financial obligations.